vikashoo7/Question/linux.md

 Some files is curropted in root files system and after reboot the server is not coming up.
 Then how to make server up?
 How to backup and restore xfs file system?
 What will happen to child process if Parents process with be deleted?
+Delete the file which is created before 30days
+What is swap space?
+What is the reason that root is not able to deleted a file?